DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 ## Heat incident on a spherical body

-If heat is being incident onto a
+If heat is being incident onto a spherical body, the area on which the